milonmaze/privacy-terms-observatory/usa.visa.com/legal/global-privacy-notice.html.md

 usa.visa.com
-Checking if the site connection is secure usa.visa.com needs to review the security of your connection before proceeding.
+Verifying you are human.
+This may take a few seconds. usa.visa.com needs to review the security of your connection before proceeding.
-Ray ID: 83a19104390f689b
+Ray ID: 8ad72d748cea2368
 Performance & security by Cloudflare